alexs2112/TerminalHero/README.md

 **Other**
 - Allow stacking several notifications at once
 - A screen to store known lore ([J]ournal?)
+- Creature screen rapidly overflows with abilities, add new ability screen that can be accessed from creature screen (or straight from combat)
 - New constant of `FONT_HEIGHT + 2`